LunarTulip/basalt-ebook-reader/docs/Roadmap.md

 - Style editor V2
     - Add preview plane to style editor to show the CSS it's currently generating
     - Allow moving style editor between left and right sides of page
+- Settings menu
+    - Cache options: number / max size of books to cache, and whether to open straight into the last cached book
 - Add support for non-Firefox browsers.
 - Support SVGs in the spine.
 - Add support for `scrolled-continuous` display, and an option to default to it.